15 STEPS To Starting a Canadian Private Practice

 Note: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 First things first: become a Certified Canadian Counsellor, this will allow you to get liability insurance.
 You’ll also be able to sign up with a few insurance companies whose members may get reimbursed for their counselling sessions.
 Ideally, also get licensed so that your can sign up for A LOT more insurance companies that potential clients might have benefits with.
 Right now Ontario, Quebec, and Nova Scotia are the only provinces where you can become licensed.
 To learn more at:

 2. Get liability insurance

 Once you’re a certified CCPA member you can get liability insurance through BMS.
-Click here to learn more https://www.ccpa-accp.ca/membership/insurance/insurance-details/
+Learn more at:

 3. Name your private practice